Alex427427427/obsidian_1/Physics/Classical Electromagnetism/2-1 Electric Dipole.md

 ## Alternative Dipole Configurations

 ![[Different Dipole Configurations.png]]
 Top left is the idealised infinitesimal dipole.
 Top right is the standard dipole arrangement, and the one typically found in matter.
-Bottom left is a polarised disc.
+Bottom left is a polarised disc, equivalent to a magnetic dipole.
 Bottom right is a capacitor.
 Notice that for all four configurations, the field far away from the source looks the same.
 This is the dipole field pattern.